Geontech/docker-redhawk-swarm/README.md

 # Docker Redhawk Swarm

-This repository contains Docker Compose files and scripts for deploying a [Redhawk](http://geontech.com/redhawk-sdr/) application as a Docker Stack.
+This repository contains Docker Compose files and scripts for deploying a [Redhawk](http://geontech.com/redhawk-sdr/) application to a Docker Swarm.

 ## Prerequisites